-People are at high risk if they are over 70, pregnant or have underlying health conditions.
+Many more people are at risk due to the COVID-19 Delta variant.
+These include but are not limited to people over 70, pregnant or have underlying health conditions.
 Underlying health conditions include those with liver disease, cancer, kidney disease, heart disease, diabetes, respiratory issues or those with a compromised immune system, or who are on immunosuppressant medications.